gutow/Algebra_with_Sympy/Development Notes.md

 ## General Notes
 * Important TODOs
-  * Test for _eval_power
+  * Tests for `Equality` conversion to an `Equation`.
-  * Test solve when passed an expression
-  * Test root when passed an expression
-  * Test Heaviside
   * Test collect when there isn't an available _eval_collect
-  * Tests for `Equality` conversion to an `Equation`.
   * Test for _binary_op NotImplemented error (not sure how to get there)
   * examine these more carefully (top priority: real_root, cbrt, Ynm_c)
   * Add doctest examples of `rewrite(Add)`.